rust-lang/wg-async/src/vision/status_quo/grace_wants_to_integrate_c_api.md

 similar to how the `Waker` object works in a `Future`'s `Context` type, in that it is how often the execution environment should re-try the future if the call to `poll` returns `Poll::Pending`.

+A member of Grace's team asks her how she was able to understand all this.
+After all, Grace had been writing Rust about as long as the rest of her team.
+The main difference was that she had many more years of systems programming under C and C++ under her belt than they had.
+Grace responded that for the most part she had just read the documentation for the `Future` trait, and that she had intuited how async-await de-sugars itself into a regular function that returns a future of some kind.
+The de-sugaring process was, after all, very similar to how lambda objects in C++ were de-sugared as well.
+She leaves her teammate with [an article](//smallcultfollowing.com/babysteps/blog/2019/10/26/async-fn-in-traits-are-hard/) she once found online that explained the process in a lot more detail for a problem much harder than they were trying to solve.

-Something Grace learns to love immediately about Rust is that writing the `Future` here does not require her team to write their own execution environment.
-In fact, the future can be entirely written independent of the execution environment.
+Something Grace and her team learn to love immediately about Rust is that writing the `Future` here does not require her team to write their own execution environment.
+In fact, the future can be entirely written independently of the execution environment.
 She quickly writes an async method to represent the polling process:

 ```rust
 /// Gets the next frame from the camera, waiting `retry_after` time until polling again if it fails.